bs4creations/simpleSQLinjectionDetect/README.md

 # simpleSQLinjectionDetect v1.0

-Simple PHP class for SQL injection detection
+Simple PHP class for SQL injection detection.

-This class checks if is any suspect parameter in query string passed to your app.
+This class checks if is passed any suspect parameter in query string to your app.
-You can freerly use it to your app.
+You are free to modify and use it in your app(s).

+Any suggestion for improvement / update is welcome.